-- City should support two General Obligation bonds, each for \$500 million, to fund infrastructure improvements for: - transit property and maintenance facilities - accessibility improvements - street and transit enhancements - Vehicle License Fees should be increased to 2 percent to fund transportation improvements that cannot be paid with bonds (such as vehicle replacement and paving). - Sales tax should be increased by 0.5 percent to fund remaining highest priority transportation projects.
+- City should support two General Obligation bonds, each for \$500 million, to fund all bond eligible infrastructure improvements. - Vehicle License Fees should be increased to 2 percent to fund transportation improvements that cannot be paid with bonds. - Sales tax should be increased by 0.5 percent to fund remaining highest priority transportation projects.